 The undersigned, revoking any previous proxies relating to these shares, hereby acknowledges receipt of the Notice and Proxy Statement in connection with the Annual Meeting of Stockholders to be held at 9:00 a.m.
-ET on Thursday, June 13, 2013 at the offices of Synta Pharmaceuticals Corp. at 45 Hartwell Avenue, Lexington, MA 02421 and hereby appoints Safi R. Bahcall and Keith S. Ehrlich, and each of them (with full power to act alone), the attorneys and proxies of the undersigned, with power of substitution to each, to vote all shares of the Common Stock of Synta Pharmaceuticals Corp. registered in the name provided in this Proxy which the undersigned is entitled to vote at the 2013 Annual Meeting of Stockholders, and at any adjournments of the meeting, with all the powers the undersigned would have if personally present at the meeting.
-Without limiting the general authorization given by this Proxy, the proxies are, and each of them is, instructed to vote or act as follows on the proposals set forth in the Proxy.
+ET on Thursday, June 12, 2014 at the offices of Synta Pharmaceuticals Corp. at 45 Hartwell Avenue, Lexington, MA 02421 and hereby appoints Keith S. Ehrlich the attorney and proxy of the undersigned, with power of substitution, to vote all shares of the Common Stock of Synta Pharmaceuticals Corp. registered in the name provided in this Proxy which the undersigned is entitled to vote at the 2014 Annual Meeting of Stockholders, and at any adjournments of the meeting, with all the powers the undersigned would have if personally present at the meeting.
+Without limiting the general authorization given by this Proxy, the proxy is instructed to vote or act as follows on the proposals set forth in the Proxy.

 This Proxy, when executed, will be voted in the manner directed herein.
-If you do not specify below how you want your shares to be voted, this Proxy will be voted FOR the election of Directors, FOR Proposals 2, 3 and 4, and FOR "1 YEAR" in Proposal 5.
+If you do not specify below how you want your shares to be voted, this Proxy will be voted FOR the election of Directors and FOR Proposals 2 and 3.

-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.
+In his discretion, the proxy is authorized to vote upon such other business as may properly come before the meeting.